Founded by Stefano Vaccara

 “Purpose,” a Brilliant Play Likely to Clean Up Awards on Broadway

-The full cast of Purpose.
+The full cast of Purpose, winner of the Best New Play category.
 All photos: Marc J. Franklin

 Time: 5 mins read